eduardobandeiramg/eduardobandeiramg/README.md

 ### Hi there 👋

-My name is Eduardo and I'm a Software Engineering student and a Flutter developer.
+My name is Eduardo and I'm a Software Engineering student and a mid-senior Flutter developer.

 ### Some of my mobile projects: